mudthomas/playlist_maker/README.md

 ## The future

+* I have noticed a lot of bands with names in non-latin scrips failing.
+I should look over my slapped-together filters (and alt-names) so they don't fail these without reason.
 * Save more runtime information to save on calls.
 For example, what startpage to use for lastfm API, how many days since last lastfm pull (for reusing data, especially for opponent scrobbles)
 * Add check for own user in opponent list, just as a safety deal.
 * Using the code through executable, I have realized that a settings.txt would be nice.